NavigationContentFooter

 Note

-The endpoint_url for Scaleway Messaging and Queuing with SQS is https://sqs.mnq.fr-par.scaleway.com.
-For the access and secret key values, use the credentials you generated for your SQS.
+The endpoint_url for Scaleway Queues is https://sqs.mnq.fr-par.scaleway.com.
+For the access and secret key values, use the credentials you generated for Queues.

-Once connected to the SQS service, you can use any functions available with the SDK - just check that they’re supported by Scaleway Messaging and Queuing.
+Once connected, you can use any functions available with the SDK - just check that they are supported by Scaleway Queues.
 See the official documentation for more details, or read on to see some examples.

 Create queue (Python)